 Education and Training Vouchers for Youths Aging Out of Foster Care in TexasProgram Purpose

-To provide financial assistance of up to $5,000 annually to help current and former foster youth ages 16 - 23 to begin, continue or complete postsecondary education and training programs.
+To provide financial assistance of up to $5,000 annually to help current and former foster youth ages 16 up to 23 to begin, continue or complete postsecondary education and training programs.Eligibility Requirements

-- May attend a Texas public or private college that provides a bachelor's degree or not less than a two-year program that provides credit towards an associate's degree or certificate; or a program that provides not less than one year of training toward gainful employment;
+- May attend a Texas public or private college that provides a bachelor's degree or not less than a two-year program that provides credit towards an associate degree or certificate; or a program that provides not less than one year of training toward gainful employment;

 Youth participating in the education and training voucher program on their 21st birthday can remain eligible until age 23 as long as they are enrolled and making satisfactory progress toward completing their postsecondary education or training program.